 In a 2013 survey by quackery propaganda group LymeDisease.org, 54% of respondents claiming to have chronic Lyme disease—itself an unrecognized diagnosis— also claimed to have a Bartonella coinfection.
 As detailed in our post on tick-borne infections in the United States, the survey results defy reality.

 But what about positive tests?

 Confusion may be caused by inappropriate use of testing.
 Many people produce antibodies to Bartonella bacteria, but this does not mean that Bartonella is causing symptoms.

-In addition, CDC scientists have called into question certain PCR (DNA) tests that have not been validated.
-The scientists criticized one study which inexplicably claimed many subjects tested positive for Bartonella DNA by PCR and yet did not test positive for Bartonella antibodies.
-Since a Bartonella infection typically provokes an immune response, the scientists questioned the contradictory and implausible results of the study.
+The Breitschwerdt paper inexplicably claimed many subjects tested positive for Bartonella DNA by PCR and yet did not test positive for Bartonella antibodies.
+Since a Bartonella infection typically provokes an immune response, the scientists questioned the contradictory and implausible results.

-It is important for all abnormal test results to be interpreted with your health care provider in the context of your medical history.”
+It is important for all abnormal test results to be interpreted with your health care provider in the context of your medical history.

 Fake Bartonella photos flood the Internet

 Cat-scratch disease is caused by infection with bacteria called Bartonella henselae.
 According to the CDC, typical symptoms include:

 - Enlarged, tender lymph nodes that develop 1–3 weeks after exposure